VESTIBULAR THERAPY

 Common Vestibular Disorders Include:

-• Benign Paroxysmal Positional Vertigo (BPPV): Caused by displaced calcium crystals in the inner ear, BPPV leads to brief episodes of dizziness triggered by certain head movements.
+Benign Paroxysmal Positional Vertigo (BPPV): Caused by displaced calcium crystals in the inner ear, BPPV leads to brief episodes of dizziness triggered by certain head movements.

-• Labyrinthitis: Inflammation of the inner ear’s labyrinth, usually from viral or bacterial infections, resulting in dizziness, vertigo, hearing loss, and tinnitus.
+Labyrinthitis: Inflammation of the inner ear’s labyrinth, usually from viral or bacterial infections, resulting in dizziness, vertigo, hearing loss, and tinnitus.

-• Vestibular Neuritis: Inflammation of the vestibular nerve, often viral, causing sudden and severe vertigo along with balance difficulties.
+Vestibular Neuritis: Inflammation of the vestibular nerve, often viral, causing sudden and severe vertigo along with balance difficulties.

-• Meniere’s Disease: A chronic inner ear disorder characterized by recurring vertigo attacks, tinnitus (ringing in the ears), and hearing loss.
+Meniere’s Disease: A chronic inner ear disorder characterized by recurring vertigo attacks, tinnitus (ringing in the ears), and hearing loss.
 Its exact cause remains unknown.

 Vestibular dysfunction can stem from injury, illness, aging, or medication effects, often leading to poor balance, coordination challenges, and increased fall risk.

-Discover the Benefits of Vestibular Rehabilitation
+The Benefits of Vestibular Rehabilitation at Repsher Physical Therapy

 Your journey begins with a comprehensive evaluation to identify the root cause of your symptoms.
 We take a detailed medical history to uncover any underlying conditions or contributing factors.